kotivo/public/api/v1/controllers.rst

 	Retrieves controllers - if controller_id parameter is given gets a specific controller_id, gets all if controller_id is not set

-	:>json boolean success: True if data gathered without errors :>json array data: Array of all the controller data :>json int id: Controller ID
+	:>json int id: Controller ID
 	:>json string label: Name of the Controller
 	:>json string version: Version of the binary installed in controller